niolabs/docs/docs/properties/expressions.md

 An expression is an element of code that needs be evaluated to return a result.
 You can use {{ book.product }} expressions to dynamically define the value of a property when the signal enters a block.

 {{ book.product }} expressions are modeled on string interpolation in other dynamic languages.
-The snippets of code between the double curly braces are evaluated as Python code.
-For example:
+The piece of code between the double curly braces is evaluated as Python code.
 ```
 {{ <code goes here> }}
 ```

 Once the code is evaluated, the value will be replaced by the curly braces and its contents.

-For example:

 ```
 "{{1 + 5}} dogs went to the park"